 Kaloko-Honokōhau National Historical Park, Historic coastal park in Kailua-Kona, Hawaii, US.

-Kaloko-Honokohau National Historical Park is a coastal park along the north Kona shore that combines black lava rock terrain with ancient settlement remains scattered across the land.
-The site includes residential foundations, temple platforms, carved rock panels, and two engineered fishpond systems built with stone walls.
+Kaloko-Honokōhau National Historical Park is a coastal park along the north Kona shore on the island of Hawaiʻi, covering black lava terrain with ancient settlement remains.
+The site contains residential foundations, temple platforms, carved rock panels, and two fishpond systems built with stone walls.

 The community of curious travelers